 Lawmakers look at how to dole out school money

 SACRAMENTO, Calif.
-(KGO) -- State lawmakers are deciding how to dole-out money to help schools become more energy-efficient.
-ABC7 News takes a look now that Prop 39 is law.
+(KFSN) -- State lawmakers are deciding how to dole-out money to help schools become more energy-efficient.
+ABC30 takes a look now that Prop 39 is law.

 "We want to be the first in line somehow, someway," said Principal Greg Thomas.